raymondytian/osu-speed-tester/README.md

 # osu-speed-tester

-Application to test osu! tapping speed.
+Console application to test osu! tapping speed.
 Available for Windows, MacOS, and Linux.

 ## Instructions